tum-pbs/ConFIG/README.md

 * **What is the ConFIG method?**

-​	The conFIG method is a generic method for optimization problems involving **multiple loss terms** (i.e., Multi-task Learning, Continuous Learning, and Physics Informed Neural Networks).
+​	The conFIG method is a generic method for optimization problems involving **multiple loss terms** (e.g., Multi-task Learning, Continuous Learning, and Physics Informed Neural Networks).
 It prevents the optimization from getting stuck into a local minimum of a specific loss term due to the conflict between losses.
 On the contrary, it leads the optimization to the **shared minimal of all losses** by providing a **conflict-free update direction.**

 <img src="docs/assets/config_illustration.png" alt="image-20240811170722834" style="zoom: 33%;" />